Sounders return to MLS play hoping to ignite second-half spark in Joevin Jones’ homecoming

-A bashful smile washed over Joevin Jones’ face as he stood at the edge of CenturyLink Field’s pitch following Sounders training Friday.
+A bashful smile washed over Joevin Jones’ face as he stood at the edge of CenturyLink Field’s pitch after Sounders training Friday.

 Mixed up in the significance of the club’s matchup against the Vancouver Whitecaps on Saturday is an intimate meaning for Jones.
 His homecoming.